Getting Started

 You will need to ensure these packages are installed on the system where you

 intend to build Kythe.
-There are instructions for using apt-get
+There are instructions for using apt-get below.

 macOS